anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 sea-orm-cli migrate init
 ```

-This would have generated a module `migration` and now our project file structure is looking like
+It will generate a module called `migration`.
+Now our project structure should look like this.

 ```txt
 .